bgamari/ghc-wiki-import/status/oct17.md

-While Jenkins served as a good testing ground for improving GHC's test infrastructure continued work with it revealed a number of issues:
+While Jenkins served as a good testing ground for improving GHC's test infrastructure, continued work with it revealed a number of issues:

 - It lacked support for testing within `msys2` on Windows